golightlyb/bakefont3/README.md

 * not ideal for rotated text (decent results with supersampling?)
 * does not include a layout engine - just exports the metrics that one would use (but see example simple layout in `example-gl.c`)
-* does not support RGBA glyphs - e.g. full colour emojis
+* does not support RGBA glyphs - e.g. full colour emojis (yet)

-Bakefont3 does not export vertical kerning information.
+Bakefont3 does not export vertical kerning information for vertical fonts.
 This can easily be fixed - please get in touch if you can help.
+This isn't a technical barrier: I just don't know what the correct result looks like and I don't have any fonts to test with.

 ## Example Usage ##